 If you were to choose a career in transportation as a truck driver, you might find yourself being without a job soon enough.
 Self-driving vehicles, AI, and automation, in general, will most certainly disrupt many industries such as truck, bus, and taxi drivers.
 Already today, there are jobs that machines are doing, that humans were previously managing.
 There are multiple factors, that point to the fact, that electricians will likely not be replaced by robots in the near future.

-As examined in this article, electricians are primarily managing work tasks that are most likely not going to be replaced with robots.
+Electricians are primarily managing work tasks that are most likely not going to be replaced with robots.
 This was the overall conclusion of consulting firm McKinsey and Professor of Economics, Michael Jones.

 Electricians are mostly working in a complex and shifting environment.
 As robots and automation mostly can be applied to predictable circumstances, electricians work daily in environments completely opposite to that.
 Added to that, electricians are constantly doing problem-solving, while communicating with both customers and colleagues.

 With that said, there are some job assignments, that a robot will likely be able to do.
 Although that could be seen as a negative statement, they could actually become a great help in assisting the electrician to do the more repetitive tasks.
-These tasks include the transportation of electrical material, calculation of production cost, and even training of new administrative employees.
+These tasks include the transportation of electrical material, calculation of production costs, and even training of new administrative employees.

 11. Becoming a Well-Rounded “Handyman”